Underlying indexes designed by Dimensional Fund Advisors

 Dimensional started applying the concept of multifactor investing more than 30 years ago, and today the firm is one of the most respected managers in the industry.
 Dimensional’s approach is rooted in decades of academic research into the factors that drive expected returns, along with a record of delivering results to investors.

-John Hancock Investments has had a relationship with Dimensional and its portfolio management teams since 2006, resulting in strategies being offered as both individual John Hancock mutual funds and through John Hancock asset allocation portfolios.
+John Hancock Investment Management has had a relationship with Dimensional and its portfolio management teams since 2006, resulting in strategies being offered as both individual John Hancock mutual funds and through John Hancock asset allocation portfolios.

 As disclosed in the registration statements, each John Hancock multifactor sector ETF will maintain an objective of seeking to provide investment results that closely correspond, before fees and expenses, to the performance of its underlying index.
 While the ETFs are passively managed, the indexes will embody aspects of Dimensional’s multifactor investment philosophy and approach to portfolio construction, along with rules aimed at minimizing unnecessary or costly turnover.

-John Hancock Investments has also embarked on a robust advertising campaign in support of John Hancock Multifactor ETFs.
+John Hancock Investment Management has also embarked on a robust advertising campaign in support of John Hancock Multifactor ETFs.
 A national advertising campaign currently under way includes TV, digital, and print ads running in a wide range of trade publications and financial news properties.